BayanAbualhaj/reading-notes301/class14a.md

     - Only data that relates to a table’s primary key is stored in each table

 * Third Normal Form (3NF):
-    - Everything from 2NF
+    - Everything from 2NF.
-    - There are no in-table dependencies between the columns in each table
+    - There are no in-table dependencies between the columns in each table.